chrispyatt/EBI_exercise/README.md

-Question for Vinay and Sanjay:
+Questions for Vinay and Sanjay:

 I know Django can scale as many large platforms use it - so what considerations would you make to ensure this app could scale (or is there something native to django which takes it out of the dev's hands?)

+Could you also point me towards some good resources on automated testing / deployment?
+That's an avenue I'd like to explore.